ozturkfemre/website/content/blogs/hc.md

 ### Average Linkage Method in R

-Since I covered cophenetic distance in the Ward\'s Minimum Variance Method, I will not share it with you in this part.
+Since I covered cophenetic distance in the Ward's Minimum Variance Method, I will not share it with you in this part.
 However, I need to state that Euclidean distance again gave the better results.
 In addition, methods to determine optimal number of clusters, again, suggested 2 as the optimal number of clusters.

 Again, you can use fviz_dend function in the factoextra package to visualise dendogram of a hierarchical clustering with the object you created from hierarchical clustering with the function hclust from stats package.